Local Government EV Charging Permitting

 Electric Vehicle Charging System Permits Law

-Following this study, Colorado passed the Electric Vehicle Charging System Permits law (HB24-1173) in 2024.
+In 2024, Colorado passed the Electric Vehicle Charging System Permits law (HB24-1173) in 2024.
 This law encourages local governments to adopt land use permitting processes and standards for public charging projects to foster more streamlined, transparent, and consistent permitting processes.

-Municipalities with 10,000 or more people and counties with 20,000 or more people as of the 2020 Federal Census (“subject jurisdictions”) are required to take at least one of the following compliance actions by December 31, 2025:
+Municipalities with 10,000 or more people and counties with 20,000 or more people as of the 2020 Federal Census are required to take at least one of the following compliance actions by December 31, 2025:

-• Adopt the permitting processes and standards prescribed by HB24-1173;
+- Adopt the permitting processes and standards prescribed by HB24-1173;

-• Adopt an ordinance or resolution stating that the local government does not wish to change its existing land use codes and opts out of revising its codes.
+- Adopt an ordinance or resolution stating that the local government does not wish to change its existing land use codes and opts out of revising its codes.

-• Compliance Report: By March 1, 2026, a report that confirms the compliance action completed (i.e. which of the three compliance options outlined above the jurisdiction has implemented).
+- Compliance Report: By March 1, 2026, a report that confirms the compliance action completed (i.e. which of the three compliance options outlined above the jurisdiction has implemented).

-• Outcomes Report: By January 31, 2027, a report that outlines the permitting durations and final decision for each EV charging development application received between December 31, 2025 and December 31, 2026.
+- Outcomes Report: By January 31, 2027, a report that outlines the permitting durations and final decision for each EV charging development application received between December 31, 2025 and December 31, 2026.

 EV Charging Model Land Use Code

-View EV Charging Model Code
+View EV Charging Model Land Use Code

 Support for Local Government Model Code Adoption